The Remarkable Legacy of George Láng, Hungary’s Global Food Ambassador

 Gundel

-Budapest’s Gundel was considered to be one of, if not the most prestigious restaurants in Central Europe in the first half of the 20th century.
-Under the helm Károly Gundel, a protege of Swiss hotelier César Ritz, the elegant restaurant by the City Park masterfully fused French haute cuisine with Hungarian fare.
+Budapest’s Gundel was one of the most prestigious restaurants in Central Europe in the first half of the 20th century.
+Under the helm Károly Gundel, a protege of Swiss hotelier César Ritz, the elegant restaurant by the City Park masterfully fused French cuisine with Hungarian fare.
 “He did for Hungarian cuisine what Caréme and Escoffier did for French,” claimed a 1948 New Yorker profile on Károly Gundel.
 Many of the dishes he invented, for example the Gundel palacsinta, are regarded as classics today.
 Gundel met an undignified end when in 1949 the Communist regime nationalized the restaurant and deported Károly Gundel and his family to the Hungarian countryside.

-Decades later, after the fall of communism when Hungary opened to foreign investors, George Láng saw a chance to revive the old Gundel.
+Decades later, after the fall of Communism when Hungary opened to foreign investors, George Láng saw a chance to revive the Gundel.
 He had long admired Károly Gundel’s legacy and restoring this landmark in his native country had special allure.
-He partnered with American business tycoon Ronald S. Lauder, who was also of Hungarian origin through his mother, Estée Lauder.
-After some tense moments with the Hungarian State Property Agency and Gundel’s numerous heirs, the duo won the concession in 1991.
+He partnered with the billionaire American businessman Ronald S. Lauder, who was also of Hungarian origin through his mother, Estée Lauder.
+After some tense moments with the Hungarian State Property Agency and Gundel’s numerous heirs, the duo gained the concession in 1991.

 Láng had cultivated a romantic notion about the Budapest of his youth – a grand, elegant European capital tinged with a bit of Magyar mischief.
 Now, he set out to channel that flair into the new Gundel.
 Sparing no expense, he hired an army of consultants to make his dream come true.
 Milton Glaser, the famed American graphic designer (who did the “ I ❤ NY” logo) developed the new Gundel emblem.
 The sinuous outline of the champagne-sipping lady evokes the Art Nouveau, which coincided with the beginnings of Gundel.

-Adam Tihany was in charge of the interior, which first required the removal of all the cheap communist-era furnishings.
+Adam Tihany was in charge of the interior, which first required the removal of all the cheap Communist-era furnishings.
 The new fittings and the 13 museum-worthy Hungarian paintings that came to decorate the walls synched up with the building's original Baroque Revival facade.
-To ensure a steady supply of top wines, Lauder and Láng purchased vineyards in the renowned Tokaj region in eastern Hungary.
+To ensure a steady supply of top wines, Lauder and Láng purchased vineyards in the renowned regions of Tokaj and Eger in eastern Hungary.
 Láng even enlisted an in-house historian and researcher, Zoltán Halász, with whom he later co-authored a short book called “Gundel.”

-Láng commissioned his friend, the famous graphic designer, Milton Glaser, to design the logo for the revived Gundel.
-Photo: Milton Glaser
+Láng commissioned his friend, the famous graphic designer behind the I love NYC sign, Milton Glaser, to design the logo for the revived Gundel.
+Photo: Tas Tóbiás

 Gundel’s kitchen was also in need of a serious update.
 Láng felt that “Hungarian cooks had lost touch with restaurant developments and colleagues outside of Hungary,” adding that “the borders had been hermetically sealed as far as ingredients, wines, and, especially, cooking equipment were concerned.”
 Láng modernized the kitchen and took charge of the recipe development.
 He would organize tasting sessions and write feedback to help the chefs understand his philosophy.